-EDUC 306 - Elementary School Language Arts Every Year, Fall 3(3-1-0)
+EDUC 306 - Elementary School Language Arts

 This course introduces students to the language arts curriculum in elementary grades.
 Topics include: language acquisition, the oral language base of reading and writing, as well as theories, methods and materials related to the teaching of listening, speaking, reading and writing.
 A weekly seminar period will be used to have students engage in micro-teaching opportunities.
-This course is open only to students in the B.Ed.
-(AD) program.
+This course is open only to

-EDUC 309 - Teaching with Children's Literature Every Year , Fall 3(3-0-0)
+EDUC 309 - Teaching with Children's Literature Every Year, Fall 3(3-0-0)